 The City of Vancouver requires any firm that conducts business in the city to either (1) hold a valid city business license, or (2) claim an exemption from the city business license, if qualified.
 The State of Washington also has business licensing requirements, and partners with the city to create a one-stop-shop where you can apply for, or renew, both your state and city licenses, if not exempt.
 For more information about city business license requirements, including exemption criteria, and links to the state’s licensing website, visit: Business and Special Licenses.

 The city also requires that certain types of businesses (e.g., food vendors, pawnbrokers, movie theaters, etc.) hold a city special license, in addition to holding a city business license or claiming a license exemption.
-For more information about special license requirements, visit: Business and Special Licenses, or contact Jack Allemang at (360) 487-8410 *option 3, or at firstname.lastname@example.org.
+For more information about special license requirements, visit: Special Licenses, or contact Jack Allemang at (360) 487-8410 *option 3, or at firstname.lastname@example.org.

 Home Occupation Permits

 A business that is conducted from a residence located in the city limits is required to hold a valid Home Occupation Permit issued by the city’s Community & Economic Development Department (CEDD).
 For more information about home occupation requirements, contact CEDD at (360) 487-7803 or visit: Home Occupation Permit or contact Sandy Wozny at (360) 487-7820 or at email@example.com.

 If you plan to operate a food or beverage business, please contact the Clark County Public Health Food Safety division and the Washington State Liquor Control Board for information on additional requirements and approvals.

 There are a number of local and regional organizations that can assist you with starting and growing your business.
 We encourage you to visit Vancouver Business Resource - this online resource provides information on starting a business, business assistance programs, incentives, networking opportunities and more.